-Adjustments to estimates for non-response: a review of the introduction of the Intrastat system carried out in 1994 identified a number of difficulties in the initial monthly estimates of trade with EU countries provided by HMCE.
+Adjustments to estimates for non-response: a review of the introduction of the Intrastat system carried out in 1994 identified a number of difficulties in the initial monthly estimates of trade with EU countries provided by HMRC.
 The following describes the adjustments made by the ONS to cope with these difficulties.

-The HMCE method of estimation for non-response relies on linking the values of trade reported by traders in the current period with previous periods.
+The HMRC method of estimation for non-response relies on linking the values of trade reported by traders in the current period with previous periods.
 Problems can arise when traders change their VAT registration (perhaps as a result of an internal reorganisation, mergers or sales).
 Similarly problems can arise when a trader starts submitting returns for the first time.
 If the trader then becomes a non-responder there may be no history of previous trade upon which to base an estimate.
-To allow for this, the ONS makes an initial adjustment of ± 30 million to both exports and imports (reducing to zero over the following two months).
+The current HMRC adjustments make an allowance for this but recent changes in the overall trader profile, with an increasing proportion of smaller traders, means the current methodology needs to be revised.
+In the meantime ONS and HMRC have agreed that the ONS makes an initial adjustment of +£30 million to both exports and imports (reducing to zero over the following two months).

 Furthermore, some traders may submit first declarations for a month that do not include all their trade in that month.
 Later declarations are then received for the rest of their trade.
-The pattern of receipt at HMCE of these partial returns is analysed to enable the ONS to make initial adjustments to both exports and imports to anticipate these later declarations.
+The pattern of receipt at HMRC of these partial returns is analysed to enable the ONS to make initial adjustments to both exports and imports to anticipate these later declarations.
 These initial adjustments are progressively reduced in subsequent months as late declarations are processed.